 We also just wanted show you this:

 This is Pippa enjoying your own personal pathway across the driveway at home.
-Due to her age and issues with her paws and joint stiffness, Fiona (from YuMOVE) and her family created her, her own dedicated path out of the way of the stones!
+Due to her age and her paws and her and joint stiffness, Fiona (from YuMOVE) and her family created a dedicated path for her to avoid the stones!